a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Create a shortcut for the system file, set to copy to RAMCard at boot.
 Ensure DeskTop is set to copy to RAMCard on startup.
 Restart DeskTop.
 Verify that the directory is successfully copied.
   * Launch DeskTop.
 Create a shortcut for the system file, set to copy to RAMCard at first use.
 Ensure DeskTop is set to copy to RAMCard on startup.
 Ensure DeskTop is set to launch Selector.
 Quit DeskTop.
 Launch Selector.
 Select the shortcut.
 Verify that the directory is successfully copied.

 * Launch DeskTop.
 Select a volume.
 File > Open.
-Verify that the volume icon is still selected.
+Verify that the volume icon is dimmed but still selected.
 * Launch DeskTop.
 Double-click a volume.
 Verify that the volume icon is still selected.
 * Launch DeskTop.
 Select a folder.
 File > Open.
-Verify that the folder icon is no longer selected.
+Verify that the folder icon is dimmed but no longer selected.
 * Launch DeskTop.
 Double-click a folder.
 Verify that the folder icon is no longer selected.
 * Launch DeskTop.
 Open a window containing a folder.
 Position the window so that the folder icon will not be obscured when opened.
 Select the folder.
 File > Open.
 Verify that the folder icon is no longer selected.
 * Launch DeskTop.
 Open a window containing a folder.
 Position the window so that the folder icon will not be obscured when opened.
 Double-click the folder.
 Verify that the folder icon is no longer selected.